Boat motor, beaver skull, old well casing found at Cheney Lake due to low levels

 Instead of catching fish, many are finding all kinds of treasures.

-Cheney Lake Association President Jon Lovett found a boat motor lost about six years ago, two old well casing sticking out of the sand, and a beaver skull.
+Cheney Lake Association President Jon Lovett found a boat motor lost about six years ago, two old well casings sticking out of the sand, and a beaver skull.

 “We’ve had a surge of people come into the park office and filling out metal detecting permits so they can go out there and try to find the goodies,” said Cheney State Park Assistant Park Manager Mitch Schwartz.